lseljak92/memory-game/README.md

 Clone or download the project to create copy on your local machine.
 If you need help on cloning the repository using the command line follow this link: https://services.github.com/on-demand/github-cli/clone-repo-cli.
 Once you are all set, open `index.html` and start playing!

+Or you can also click [here](https://lseljak92.github.io/memory-game/) to play the game!

 ## How to Play

 This Memory Game, also know as Concentration, consists on a deck of cards that are laid face down to hide their pictures.